-6.7.4 Volunteer Computing
+7.7.4 Volunteer Computing

+It is a distributed scheduling on a very large scale over WAN.
 Volunteer computing is based on the idea that PCs on the internet can volunteer to donate CPU cycles/storage when not in use and pool resources together to form an internet scale operating system.
 A coordinator partitions a large job into small tasks and sends them to the volunteer nodes.